-It’s easy to confuse the two, especially since a lot of written material use the terms interchangeably.
-We’re here to clear up the confusion between the two strategies and explain the value each bring to the world of digital marketing.
+It’s easy to confuse the two, especially since a lot of written material uses the terms interchangeably.
+We’re here to clear up the confusion between the two strategies and explain the value each brings to the world of digital marketing.

 What is SEO?

 SEO refers to using various strategies to organically draw visitors to your website.
 You’re optimizing your content in ways that encourage search engines to move you in their rankings.
 That makes it easier for visitors to find your page when searching for the goods or services your business offers.

 Including targeted keywords in the page title, header tags, meta descriptions, and other page elements to help with search engine results page (SERP) rankings.

 Optimized Page Copy

 Making sure the text on the landing page or blogs incorporates strategic keywords.